cimex9/my-ml-models/README.md

 ```bash
 python manage.py runserver
 ```

-The output should be (excluding warnings):
+The output should be similar to:
 ```
 Watching for file changes with StatReloader
 Performing system checks...